uvarc/rc-website/content/userinfo/hpc/logintools/mobaxterm.md

     ![alt text](/images/rivanna/mobax-3.png)

-- When you start an ssh session, MobaXterm will automatically start an sftp session with a file browser.
-You can double click files on the remote host and they will open if the appropriate application is found on your local computer.
+- When you start an ssh session, MobaXterm will automatically start a sftp session with a file browser.
+You can double-click files on the remote host and they will open if the appropriate application is found on your local computer.

     ![alt text](/images/rivanna/mobax-4.png)